mozilla-services/socorro/docs/configuring-socorro.rst

 single node:

 .. code-block:: bash
+    # Tell the Socorro app dispatcher which collector App to use
+    application=socorro.collector.collector_app.CollectorApp

     # Run collector in WSGI mode, instead of the default dev server
     web_server__wsgi_server_class='socorro.webapi.servers.WSGIServer'

 Put this into a file named "collector.conf" in your socorro-config folder.

 Now, configure processor: